Owner: United States Navy NAVFAC

-Soltesz provided stormwater management design via six micro-bioretention facilities spread across the site and a 5,000 SF green roof.
-The micro-bioretention facilities locations were carefully selected by Soltesz so that the maximum contributing areas do not exceed the amount set forth by the MDE guidelines.
-Soltesz retained third party review services and worked diligently with the reviewer to expedite the review process and obtain approvals to meet the deadline.
+Soltesz provided stormwater management design of six micro-bioretention facilities spread across the site and a 5,000 sq. ft. green roof.
+The micro-bioretention facilities locations were carefully selected to maximum contributing areas ensuring they do not exceed the amount set forth by the MDE guidelines.

 A green roof on the four-story wing of the lodge provides outdoor recreational and contemplative spaces for the occupants including a putting green and a covered picnic area.
 Soltesz worked closely with the lead contractor to design Erosion & Sediment Control and stormwater management plan inline and in coordination with other site elements and program requirements.